Abdelaziz of Morocco: Algeciras Conference

 On the advice of Germany, Abdelaziz proposed an international conference at Algeciras in 1906 as a result of the First Moroccan Crisis in 1905, to consult upon methods of reform, the sultan's desire being to ensure a state of affairs which would leave foreigners with no excuse to interfere in the control of the country and thereby promote its welfare, which he had earnestly desired from his accession to power.
 This was not, however, the result achieved, and while on June 18 the sultan nonetheless ratified the resulting Act of the conference, which the country's delegates had found themselves unable to sign, the anarchic state into which Morocco fell during the latter half of 1906 and the beginning of 1907 revealed the young ruler as lacking sufficient strength to command the respect of his turbulent subjects.

 The final Act of the Conference, signed on 7 April 1906, covered the organisation of Moroccan police and customs, regulations concerning the repression of the smuggling of armaments and concessions to the European bankers from a new State Bank of Morocco, issuing banknotes backed by gold, with a 40-year term.
 The new state bank was to act as Morocco's Central Bank, with a strict cap on the spending of the Sherifian Empire, and administrators appointed by the national banks, which guaranteed the loans: the German Empire, United Kingdom, France and Spain.
 Spanish coinage continued to circulate.
 The right of Europeans to own land was established, whilst taxes were to be levied towards public works.

 Opposition

 Rebellion of Bu Hmara

-Jilali bin Idris al-Yusufi al-Zarhuni also known Bu Hmara appeared in north-east Morocco in 1902 claiming to be Abdelaziz's older brother and the rightful heir to the throne.
-He had spent time in Fes and learned the politics of the Makhzen.
-The pretender to the throne established a rival makhzen in a remote region between Melilla and Oujda, traded with Europe and collected customs duties, imported arms, granted Europeans mining rights to iron and lead in the Rif, and claimed to be the mahdi.
-He easily defeated poorly-organised armies sent by Abdelaziz to defeat him, and even threatened the capital, Fes, which proved the Minister of War al-Manabhi an incompetent general.
-The rebellion lasted until Abdelaziz's successor Abd al-Hafid defeated and executed Bu Hmara in 1909.
+Jilali bin Idris al-Yusufi al-Zarhuni, also known as Bu Hmara, emerged in north-east Morocco in 1902.
+He claimed to be the older brother of Abdelaziz and the rightful heir to the throne.
+Having spent time in Fes, he had become familiar with Makhzen politics.
+The pretender established a rival Makhzen in a remote area between Melilla and Oujda.
+He traded with Europe, collected customs duties, and imported arms.
+He also granted Europeans mining rights for iron and lead in the Rif Mountains, and he claimed to be the Mahdi.
+His armies easily defeated those sent by Abdelaziz to capture him and even threatened the capital, Fes, proving the Minister of War al-Manabhi to be an incompetent general.
+The rebellion continued until Abd al-Hafid, Abdelaziz's successor, defeated and executed Bu Hmara in 1909.